osperaja/bioseq-autoencoder/README.md

 ## Notes
 - Uses CUDA if available for acceleration (definitely should).
 - You should check which CUDA version you'll need.
+- .. good luck finding out what to do if you're using an AMD GPU (probably ROCm).
 - Suitable for experimentation with sequence denoising techniques.
-- ...and I just started writing this so i still have to figure out the right architecture tweaks.
+- .. and I just started writing this so i still have to figure out the right architecture tweaks.